Holographic $SO(2,d)$ anomaly: Introduction

 \section{Introduction}

 To understand the holographic emergence of bulk dynamics in AdS/CFT \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}, various approaches have been suggested \cite{de Boer:1999xf,Heemskerk:2010hk,Kabat:2011rz,Swingle:2009bg,Czech:2015qta,Wang:2015qfa}.
 In \cite{Wang:2015qfa}, after including the conformal transformation of the renormalization scale, it was shown that the bulk dynamics of a scalar field is highly constrained by the $SO(2,d)$ conformal symmetry of the dual CFT scalar operators.
-Further more, the holographic emergence of the dynamics for the bulk gravity itself is governed by the generic duality relation between the boundary global symmetry and the bulk gauge symmetry.
+Furthermore, the holographic emergence of the dynamics for the bulk gravity itself is governed by the generic duality relation between the boundary global symmetry and the bulk gauge symmetry.
 Applying it to the $SO(2,d)$ conformal symmetry in CFT$_{d}$, the bulk AdS$_{d+1}$ gravity is reformulated as a $SO(2,d)$ gauge theory in \cite{Wang:2018tyq}.
 In this formalism, the pullback of the bulk Einstein equation on a co-dimension one hypersurface $\Sigma$ can be naturally related to the covariant anomaly of the CFT $SO(2,d)$ conservation law.
-Providing the $SO(2,d)$ conservation law is not anomalous for any local renormalization scale, the full bulk Einstein equation will be automatically implied.
+Providing that the $SO(2,d)$ conservation law is not anomalous for any local renormalization scale, the full bulk Einstein equation will be automatically implied.

 In this paper, we study the formal mathematical structure of the holographic $SO(2,d)$ anomaly systematically.
 In Section 2.1, we briefly review the bulk $SO(2,d)$ covariant action \cite{Wang:2018tyq} for AdS gravity.
 The covariant formula of anomalous boundary conservation law is revealed during the Noether procedure in Section 2.2.
 In Section 3.1.1, the bulk Chern-Simons like action is constructed by the homotopic integration.
 To resolve the issue for large gauge transformation, a topological term is imposed in Section 3.1.2.
 In Section 3.2, the boundary effective action is also constructed via the homotopic integration method.
 Then in Section 3.3, the descendent structure of the holographic $SO(2,d)$ anomaly is established after obtaining the $d+2$ form anomaly characteristic class.
 In Section 4, we summarize our results and discuss possible generalizations.
+The details of our derivations are summarized in the Appendices.